Ibrahim-Naseef/DATA-GI/README.md

 - **pull** : pull chnaged remote repo into the local `git pull origin main`

+- **Pull request** : This is done manually in github.In this the user can check who made changes and iis it useful and then he can merge.

+- **Fork** : To copy the other user repo and edit it.

 ## To create new Repo in Local and Upload it to Remote Repo